-Contact: Mrs S Ghaffar - sghaffar@ashlyns.herts.sch.uk
+Contact: Mr A Bull - abull@ashlyns.herts.sch.uk

 ECONOMICS

 Entry requirements: Grade 5 in English Language GCSE and Grade 6 in Mathematics.
 You will need to be comfortable working with data and developing written responses to questions.

 There are many reasons to study A Level Economics including its relevance to everyday life and the range of skills that you develop.